willoshu/k8s-cluster/README.md

 Including an example of how to use your role (for instance, with variables passed in as parameters) is always nice for users too:

-    - hosts: servers
+    - hosts: control:workers
       roles:
-         - { role: username.rolename, x: 42 }
+         - k8s_cluster

+Note: Inventory file must contain the following groups: 'control' and 'workers'

 License
 -------

-BSD
+0BSD

 Author Information
 ------------------